belovedpearl/AfricanRecipes-PP4/README.md

 * When viewing a recipe detail, dislike the page , so that I can express my thoughts of the recipe.

 ---

 # Features

 ---
-This section discusses the features and pages of the project 'Mama's Kitchen', the design choices made, discussion of the HTML and CSS codes.
+This section discusses the features and pages of the project 'Mama'sKitchen', the design choices made, discussion of the HTML and CSS codes.
 Where appropriate, the views and forms used to render those pages are also discussed.

 ---

 ## Base Template

 Mama's Kitchen uses a single base template file extended to every other page, this is to provide a consistent user experience and promote uniformity across the website.
-Codes from the other templates are injected in=between the center element ({insert block content} & {end block content}) to relay the specificity of each page.
+Codes from the other templates are injected inbetween the center element ({insert block content} & {end block content}) to relay the specificity of each page.

 The base template is made up of the following;

 ### Header and Navbar